zanadoman/rustweb/README.md

 # 🌐 Rust CRUD Website

-**A simple and efficient CRUD web application built with Rust, and Axum, featuring a minimalist frontend using only HTML, HTMX, and Bootstrap.**
+**A simple and efficient single-page CRUD web application built with Rust, and Axum, featuring a minimalist frontend using only HTML, HTMX, and Bootstrap.**

 ---

 ## ✨ Features & Goals

-- **Simple and Minimalistic:** Lightweight web application without complex front-end framework or custom styling.
+- **Simple and Minimalistic:** Lightweight single-page web application without complex front-end framework or custom styling.
 - **Rust-Powered Performance:** Built with Rust and Axum for efficient handling of concurrent requests and optimal server performance.
 - **Interactive Without JavaScript:** Uses HTMX and Bootstrap to deliver a